Engineering subgap states in superconductors by the symmetry of altermagnetism

-\emph{Surface flat bands by $d_{x^{2}-y^{2}}$-wave altermagnetism in chiral $d$-wave SCs.}--- To have a complete picture of altermagnetism inducing subgap states, here we address it when chiral $d$-wave pairing coexists with the two types of AMs.
+\emph{Surface flat bands by $d_{x^{2}-y^{2}}$-wave altermagnetism in chiral $ d$-wave SCs.}--- To have a complete picture of altermagnetism inducing subgap states, here we address it when chiral $d$-wave pairing coexists with $d$-wave AMs.
 In the absence of AMs, it is well-known that chiral $d$-wave SCs host 2 chiral SABSs \cite{BlackSchaffer_2014,Nandkishore2012,WanSheng12,Kiesel12}.
 Thus, under $d_{x^{2}-y^{2}}\,$-AM, it is reasonable to expect that such SABSs are split into 4 by $d_{x^{2}-y^{2}}\,$-AM.
 Actually, the obtained SABSs are given by

-where $\nu=\pm$ and $\text{sgn}(.)$ denotes the sign operation.
-The split SABSs can be seen from Eq.\,(\ref{dispcd}).
-Interestingly, we verified that the dispersion of one SABS becomes steeper, while the other flattens by increasing $h_{0}$ and gets completely flat at zero energy when $h_{0}=\Delta _{0}$ for all $k_{y}$, as shown in the angle-resolved charge conductance in Fig.\,\ref{Fig5}(a).
-The zero-energy flat band further leads to a ZBCP in the total charge conductance at $h_{0}=\Delta _{0}$ [Fig.\,\ref{Fig5}(b)], while the subgap conductance becomes less prominent for $h_{0}\neq \Delta _{0}$ Fig.\,\ref{Fig5}(b,c).
-For the $d_{xy}$-AM, the pair of SABSs acquire instead a curved dispersion due to altermagnetism which gives rise to a small enhancement of the subgap conductance, as seen in Figs.\ref{Fig5}(d,e).
-Moreover, such SABSs do not flatten as the $d_{xy}$-AM\ field enhances, which implies that the zero-biased conductance reduces by increasing $Z$ [Fig.\,\ref{Fig5}(f)].
+where $\nu =\pm $ and $\text{sgn}(.)$ denotes the sign operation.
+The split SABSs can be seen from Eq.\thinspace (\ref{dispcd}).
+Interestingly, we verified that the dispersion of one SABS becomes steeper, while the other flattens by increasing $h_{0}$ and gets completely flat at zero energy when $ h_{0}=\Delta _{0}$ for all $k_{y}$, as shown in the angle-resolved charge conductance in Fig.\thinspace \ref{Fig5}(a).
+The zero-energy flat band further leads to a ZBCP in the total charge conductance at $h_{0}=\Delta _{0} $ [Fig.\thinspace \ref{Fig5}(b)], while the subgap conductance becomes less prominent for $h_{0}\neq \Delta _{0}$.
+For the $d_{xy}$-AM, the pair of SABSs have no spin-splittings but acquire instead a curved dispersion due to altermagnetism.
+It is noted that the emergence of ZBCP can be robust against a certain twist between AM\ and SC.
+As Figs.\ref{Fig5}(c,d) show, there is a conductance peak at $h_{0}=\Delta _{0}$ for a large range around $\alpha =\pi /2$ ($ d_{x^{2}-y^{2}}$-AM) and disapear at $\alpha =3\pi /4$ ($d_{xy}$-AM).
+We thus view it as the resilient feature for experimental detection of the flat SABSs in chiral $d$-wave SCs.